Data Privacy vs. Security: Maintaining Privacy and Security in the Digital Age

 To help keep your information secure, you should protect your privacy and use security measures.
 Follow these tips:

 Once your data is online, it is no longer in your direct control.
 Be careful whom you share this information with.
-Be sure that you know exactly what they are collecting from you, how they intend to secure and protect your private information, and whom they are going to share this data with.
+Be sure that you know exactly what they are collecting from you, how they intend to secure and protect your personal information, and whom they are going to share this data with.
 Being informed and aware can help protect both your privacy and security.

 References